ljjTYJR/PapersReading/Point_Set_Registration.md

   - The CPD algorithm is more robust and accurate than LM-ICP, but will perform slower than it.
   - The algorithm will perform very slow then the input's size is big(35947*3), FGT can get faster, but will be less robust.
   - For non-rigid registration, compared to TPS-RPM, CPD algorithm is more accurate, but still slow when the input size is large.
 The time consumption mainly lies in matrix computation.
+  - **Representation**: The moving point set is represented by a GMMs, the components of which have the same isotropic covariance.

 - **Rigid and Articulated Point Registration with Expectation Conditional Maximization** :heavy_check_mark: